 On request, the Certificate Holder shall allow the Company (and its representatives) access to its premises and where relevant, the Certificate Holder’s subcontractors for the purpose of routine, announced and unannounced surveillance of manufacture or product investigation.
 The Company may also be accompanied by observers representing regulatory bodies.
 The Certificate Holder will be informed about observers in advance.
 Charges will be levied for the cost of all surveillance.

-The Certificate Holder shall not unreasonably deny access to the manufacturing location, relevant information or documentation for the purposes of any surveillance and shall at all times accompany auditors outside normal office environments.
+The Certificate Holder shall not unreasonably deny access to the manufacturing location, relevant information, or documentation for the purposes of any surveillance and shall at all times accompany auditors outside normal office environments.
 The costs and frequency of surveillance are available on request.
-The decision to initiate and repeat announced or unannounced surveillance is at the sole discretion of the Company based on reasonable grounds.
+The decision to initiate and repeat announced, or unannounced surveillance is at the sole discretion of the Company based on reasonable grounds.

 The Certificate Holder shall implement, without delay, any corrective or preventive actions required by the certification body to address audit actions.